 Think Instagram Stories and Facebook Live.
-These are both incredibly clever ways of live streaming events, or of marketing your products.
+These are both incredibly clever ways of live-streaming events or marketing your products.

 For example, influencers live stream events to make their followers feel they’re part of the experience, i.e. makeup masterclasses, fashion shows etc.

 Apple TV is also becoming increasingly popular this year.
-West Elm-online furniture retailers, are making a great use of both Apple TV and YouTube for advertising, by coming up with creative and engaging video content ideas to both promote the product and to woo the audience by using professional product videos.
+West Elm-online furniture retailers are making great use of both Apple TV and YouTube for advertising, by coming up with creative and engaging video content ideas to both promote the product and woo the audience by using professional product videos.

 2) New Art of Storytelling and Different Types of Content Marketing